pinecone-io/examples/learn/README.md

 As a best practice, you should never hardcode credentials such as an API key into any source code, such as a Jupyter Notebook, because it's easy to accidentally share or commit the key unintentionally, leading to compromise of your account and its resources.

-The Pinecone example Jupyter Notebooks expect a Pinecone API key available in the `PINECONE_API_KEY` environment variable.
+The Pinecone example Jupyter Notebooks expect a Pinecone API key available in the `PINECONE_API_KEY` environment variable, and a Pinecone environment variable (such as `us-west4-gcp-free`) which you can find in the [Pinecone console](https://app.pinecone.io).

 One way you can set your Pinecone API key securely in your Jupyter Notebook on Google Colab is to create a new cell that uses the `getpass` utility to prompt you for a secret, using a masked / password input field which hides the characters you enter from view, which you can then export into an environment variable: